 - Have higher levels of happiness, excitement and relaxation on the journey to school.

 At Purbrook, we follow the Living Streets Walk to School Programme.
-The programme (also identified as WOW) is a pupil-led concept where the children self-report how they get to school every day.
+The programme (also identified as WOW) is a pupil-led concept where the children self-report how they get to school; this is done once a week.
 This is recorded using the interactive WOW Travel Tracker.
 If they travel sustainably (walk, cycle or scoot) once a week for a month, they get rewarded with a badge.

 Find out more about the programme by clicking here.

-In addition to this, we award Bronze, Silver and Gold WOW awards each week to classes who are consistently showing that they are using ‘greener’ methods to travel to and from school.
+In addition to this, we award a ‘Most Travel Sustainable Class’ trophy each week in our Dream Big Friday assembly to the class who has consistently shown that they are using ‘greener’ methods to travel to and from school.
 Since implementing the programme into the school in October 2020, we have noticed an increase in the number of children taking ‘greener’ approaches in how they travel to school.
 Great job!

 As a school, we believe in promoting positive, enjoyable, safe and ‘green’ ways of travelling to and from school.
 We recognise the positive effects that it can have on a child’s mental health and wellbeing as well as on parents and the local environment too.